Investing in the real estate market is an excellent alternative asset to diversify an investment portfolio.

-Check with a tax professional if you find yourself having to move early.
+An investor should consult with a tax professional if forced to move early.

-Wholesaling, like house flipping, is also not a passive form of investment.
-Known as selling by assignment of contract, wholesaling is one of the investment strategies you can do with no or bad credit.
-Wholesaling is not one of the investment strategies you can do with little to no time!
+Wholesaling, like house flipping, is not a passive form of investment.
+Also known as selling by assignment of contract, wholesaling is one of the strategies available to an investor who lacks access to credit or has bad credit.

-- The buyer buys the property per the terms of the agreement you’ve arranged.
+Sell the property per the terms of the agreement arranged with the buyer.

-- The buyer is now the homeowner, the seller gets paid, and you collect your finder’s or assignment fee.
+The buyer is now the homeowner, the seller gets paid, and the wholesaler collects a finder’s or assignment fee.

-A Real Estate Investment Trusts (REITs) invest in or provide the operating costs for real estate assets.
+Real estate investment trusts (REITs) invest in or provide the operating costs for real estate assets.
 REITs invest in various real estate assets, from data centers and apartments to office buildings and single-family homes.

 8. Property tax lien investing

-Property tax lien investing is pretty straightforward.
-Someone covers the cost of outstanding taxes out on a tax lien as well as any interest and fees.
-When the property’s owner makes their property tax payments, you collect the principal and interest from the state or municipality.
+Property tax lien investing entails covering the cost of outstanding taxes out on a tax lien as well as any interest and fees.
+When a property’s owner makes the property tax payments, the investor collects the principal and interest from the state or municipality.

-Otherwise, if you buy the tax lien at an auction, there’s not too much risk because owners usually make up their back payments in six months to three years.
-It is possible that the property owner will fail to make their payments, which allows the investor to put the property into foreclosure, but this is uncommon.
+Buying a tax lien at an auction is lower risk because most owners make up their back payments in six months to three years.
+It is possible that the property owner will fail to make payments, which allows the investor to put the property into foreclosure, but this is uncommon.

-Eventually, however, BRRR allows you to repeat the process using economies of scale, which means that the project’s cost is more manageable because the amount of capital invested into the project allows you to negotiate better deals on labor and materials.
+Eventually, however, BRRR allows an investor to repeat the process using economies of scale, which means that the project’s cost is more manageable because the amount of capital invested into the project makes for better deals on labor and materials.

 10. Rental debt snowball and all cash rental plans